USB state module

 USB HID configuration in USB next stack

 For the USB next stack, the CONFIG_DESKTOP_USB_STACK_NEXT selects the CONFIG_USB_DEVICE_STACK_NEXT Kconfig option.
 Every USB HID-class instance is configured through a separate DTS node compatible with zephyr,hid-device.
 The DTS node configures, among others, the used HID boot protocol, the size of the longest HID input report, and the HID polling rate.
-You can configure your preferred USB HID polling rate using the in-polling-rate property of the DTS node.
+You can configure your preferred USB HID polling rate using the in-polling-period-us property of the DTS node.
 The lowest polling rate that is supported by the USB High-Speed is 125 µs, which corresponds to 8 kHz report rate.
 The lowest polling rate supported by devices that do not support USB High-Speed is 1000 µs, which corresponds to 1 kHz report rate.
 Make sure to update the DTS configuration to match requirements of your application. nRF Desktop application defines the USB HID-class instances used by the USB next stack for all of the supported boards and file suffixes.
 See the existing configurations for reference.

 Defining USB HID-class instances in the DTS, by default, enables the CONFIG_USBD_HID_SUPPORT Kconfig option.